mathesong/SiMBA_Materials/R/README.md

 # Evaluating the model

-And now the output is much more focused on the relevant parameters.
+And now the output is much more easier to read.

 ``` r
 brmsfit